ThisSmartHouse/hass-arvee/README.md

 ### NOTE ON CONTAINER-BASED HOME ASSISTANT

-There is a bug in the current docker `ghcr.io/home-assistant/home-assistant` container version (as of 02/02/2023) you can follow [here](https://github.com/home-assistant/core/issues/87682).
 The `timezonefinder` package requires the container to have compilers and build tools to install.
+You can read [here](https://github.com/home-assistant/core/issues/87682) as to why.
 To fix this you can log into the container with an interactive shell and install them manually:

 ```
 $ docker exec -it homeassistant /bin/bash